anrbn/GCP-Attack-Defense/README.md

 >Note: You might need additional permissions to successfully upload code from the two sources: Local Machine and Cloud Repository via Cloud Function API (gRPC & REST).
 However, for the Source: Cloud Storage, the permissions listed are the least that's required.
 Since it's easier to do it via Cloud Storage, why even bother with the other two? :)

-### Deploying a Cloud Function via Cloud Function API (gRPC)

-gRPC is an open-source Remote Procedure Call (RPC) framework developed by Google.
-Won't go into much details of gRPC and step straight into the point.
+Notice, how when we use Cloud Function API we dont' need any additional permissions (in our case: cloudfunctions.functions.get).
+We only need the permissions that required for the task.
+While in case of gCloud we need to have the additional permission (in our case: cloudfunctions.functions.get), although they were not required.

 If you take a look at the image below, it's clear that of the two methods for deploying a Cloud Function (gCloud and Cloud Function API), Cloud Function API's path requires the least amount of permissions and can easily be chosen over any other method.
+This is another reason why attackers would tend to use this method rather than relying on gCloud.

 <p>
   <img src="https://github.com/anrbn/blog/blob/main/images/19.1.jpg">